philtrade/Ddip/README.md

 2. Automatic `gc.collect()` and `torch.cuda.empty_cache()` after parallel execution to avoid OOM.

-3. Usually 3 - 5 lines of '%','%%' to port a Fastai `course v3` lesson notebooks to run in DDP, almost identical look and feel.
+3. Usually 3 - 5 lines of '%','%%' to port a Fastai `course v3` notebooks to run in DDP.

 4. Extensible.
 Porting to `fastai v2` is a high priority to-do.
 5. Abstracted away the detail plumbing to harmonize `fastai`, `PyTorch DDP` and `ipyparallel` work with each other in the notebook environment.